junleen/face-alignment/README.md

 68 Facial Landmarks Shape Predictor(Easy Use)
 ===============
-This repo aims at shorten your developing time in face detection and alignment.
+This repo is aimed at shorten your developing time in face detection and alignment.

 I used [dlib](http://dlib.net/) to perform face detection and landmarks alignment.
 And refer to <https://github.com/codeniko/shape_predictor_81_face_landmarks> for 81 points landmarks alignment.

 ### Pre-trained Dlib model(official release)

 Please download the pre-trained model from [shape_predictor_68_face_landmarks.dat](<http://sourceforge.net/projects/dclib/files/dlib/v18.10/shape_predictor_68_face_landmarks.dat.bz2>) and extract it to `dlibmodels` directory.

 ### Requirements